thegoodduck/Dillusion/README.md

-Dillusion is to see if your internet provider gives different results than others see.
+Dillusion is a simplistic and lightweight browser with privacy features.
+It uses python3 and pyqt5 to achieve the goal.